A Snapshot of Bladder Cancer

 - A genetic variant of the bladder cancer susceptibility gene SLC14A1 is associated with lower urine concentration, suggesting a possible link between urine concentration and susceptibility to bladder cancer.
 Published July 2013.
 [PubMed Abstract]

 - The microRNA miR-23b acts as a tumor suppressor in bladder cancer by suppressing bladder cancer cell proliferation, migration, and invasion promoted by the oncogene ZEB1.
 Published July 2013.
 [PubMed Abstract]

 - Mice fed a chemoprevention agent, CP-31398, which stabilizes the tumor suppressor p53, have reduced tumor weights and reduced tumor invasion in a preclinical mouse model of invasive bladder cancer.
 Published August 2013.
 [PubMed Abstract]

 - An analysis of bladder cancer patients identified genetic variants that modify bladder cancer recurrence and survival, which may be used to guide personalized surveillance and treatment in patients.
 Published March 2014.
 [PubMed Abstract]

 Trends in NCI Funding for Bladder Cancer Research

-The National Cancer Institute’s (NCI) investment2 in bladder cancer research decreased slightly from $24.1 million in fiscal year (FY) 2008 to $23.4 million in FY 2012.
-In addition to this funding, NCI supported $3.1 million in bladder cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).3
+NCI’s investment2 in bladder cancer research was $20.3 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $3.1 million in bladder cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Bladder Cancer